 Arrive, grab a tea or coffee and try the delicious homemade biscuits and meet and network with the other fabulous women attending.

 Take a seat in the Rose Garden Room ready to be inspired by the three outstanding speakers.

 Q & A session.
 You can email questions to us in advance if you have any burning issues you wish to ask the speaker panel.

 Delicious two course lunch followed by coffee.

-Our keynote speaker
+Our keynote speakers